oracle/pgql-lang/pages/pgql-1.2-spec.md

  MATCH SHORTEST ( (src) ((v1)-[e]->(v2))* (dst) ) WHERE SUM(e.cost) < 100
 ```

-we have a slightly different semantic.
-The filter is applied once the top 3 shortest paths are already generated and not
-during their construction.
+Here, the filter is applied only after a shortest path is matched such that if the `WHERE` condition is not satisfied, the path is filtered out.
+Note that even if another path exists that satisfied the condition, this path is not retrieved.

 ## Top-K Shortest Path